htakeuchi0/htakeuchi0.github.io-sources/content/docs/hugo/base.md

   Cleaned          |  0

 Built in 138 ms
-Watching for changes in /home/hiroshi/Documents/hugo/htakeuchi0-notebook/{archetypes,content,data,layouts,static,themes}
+Watching for changes in ... (省略) ... /htakeuchi0-notebook/{archetypes,content,data,layouts,static,themes}
-Watching for config changes in /home/hiroshi/Documents/hugo/htakeuchi0-notebook/config.toml
+Watching for config changes in ... (省略) ... /htakeuchi0-notebook/config.toml
 Environment: "development"
 Serving pages from memory
 Running in Fast Render Mode.
 For full rebuilds on change: hugo server --disableFastRender